-- Added support for PEP 426 JSON metadata (pydist.json).
+- Added support for markers as specified in PEP 426. - metadata - Added support for PEP 426 JSON metadata (pydist.json).
 The old metadata class is renamed to LegacyMetadata, and the (new) Metadata class wraps the JSON format (and also the legacy format, through LegacyMetadata). - Removed code which was only used if docutils was installed.
 This code implemented validation of .rst descriptions, which is not done in distlib.